primalmotion/netboard/README.md

 # NetBoard

-NetBoard is a client/server application that allows to share your clipboard betwen different devices.
+NetBoard is a client/server application that allows to share your clipboard between different devices.
 It works by deploying a server, then running client on your devices to sync the clipboard.

 The server uses chunked http encoding to push data to client, and while it is